 The European Commission is working to improve the competitiveness of the EU food sector and the functioning of the Single Market for Food.
 It also strives to create new trade opportunities for food and drink products, through various trade negotiations and dialogues with third countries.

 The EU food and drink industry is generally competitive on a global scale and produces high quality, healthy and safe food.
 Still, in recent years, the sector is facing a decrease in its relative competitiveness compared to other world food producers, mostly in terms of slower growth in labour productivity and added value.
 Certain problems have been observed in the functioning of the EU food supply chain linked to transparency, sub-optimal business-to-business relationships, a lack of attractiveness for skilled workers and low market integration across EU countries.

 The European Commission:

-The Commission funds studies to help formulate policies that encourage the competitiveness of the food and drink industry in the EU.
+The Commission funds several studies to help formulate policies that encourage the competitiveness of the food and drink industry in the EU.